CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ***

 ### How do I join?
-Registration is in two steps:
-1. Register on [Zoom](https://waterboards.zoom.us/meeting/register/tJcpcequqjooG9fOcH59gx3ckXFx4oHMfy7n) by Monday, October 25th.
+Register on [Zoom](https://waterboards.zoom.us/meeting/register/tJcpcequqjooG9fOcH59gx3ckXFx4oHMfy7n) by Monday, October 25th.
 All registrants will receive a calendar invite and link to our Zoom meeting room for the 2 days of the event!

 ***